 - Puppies must be at least eight (8) weeks of age prior to leaving the breeder’s possession; this includes shipping, or any other type of delivery, or buyer pickup, under any circumstances.

 - Clear and concise written contracts or agreements, signed and dated, must be used to document the sale or transfer of ownership of all terriers and must be provided prior to, or at, the exchange of the dog.
 Contracts must include policy(s) regarding terriers found to be unregisterable or displaced.
 All contracts must include a clause that any time the owner cannot keep the dog, the dog is to be returned to the breeder or placed or sold with the breeder’s approval of the new owner.
+Contract must also include a statement that this terrier will never be registered with any kennel club, domestic or foreign.
 Contracts must require spay/neuter where appropriate.

 - The paperwork required for JRTCA registration must be provided with all puppies at the time of transaction, unless a sales contract is provided stating otherwise.
 Registration requirements include a minimum four-generation pedigree and a signed stud certificate.
 The pedigree should include as much information as possible, such as height, coat, color, registration numbers, and any other information known in the lineage.
 The pedigree should also include (1) the name, description, and birth date of the terrier; (2) the name, address, and phone number of the breeder; and (3) the signature of the breeder.
 The stud certificate must be completed and signed by the owner of the sire.